-Regardless, different statements have revealed recently that cannabis addiction is rising.
-Some believe that cannabis addiction is rising because of the newly released cannabis products on the market, especially ones with high THC levels.
+Some believe that’s because of all of the new products on the market, especially ones with high THC levels.
 Several decades ago, cannabis wasn’t nearly as potent as it is now.
 However, is this to say that these high THC cannabis products result in a higher addiction rate?
 No, not necessarily.

 Progression of Cannabis Products & Their Role in Cannabis Dependency and Addiction

 In addition, since more states have medically and recreationally legalized cannabis, different breeders have taken an interest in breeding high THC strains.
-In recent years, selective cannabis breeding has led to certain strains containing 20 percent THC, and other strains exceed 30 percent THC.
+In recent years, selective cannabis breeding has led to certain strains containing 20% THC, and other strains exceed 30% THC.
 Whereas, cannabis extracts and concentrates contain even higher THC levels.

-According to marijuana industry promotional information and drug enforcement administration reports, cannabis concentrates and extracts contain levels of THC with a range of 40 to more than 80 percent.
+According to marijuana industry promotional information and drug enforcement administration reports, cannabis concentrates and extracts contain levels of THC with a range of 40% to more than 80%.
 However, this doesn’t mean that these highly concentrated cannabis products result in a higher addiction rate.
 But rather, these products allow users to consume less to gain the relief they desire.
 Thus far, no scientific studies have been released that show that stronger cannabis products increase the likelihood/rate of addiction.

 Prevalence of Cannabis Dependency & Addiction

-As stated earlier, people can become dependent and/or addicted to cannabis.
-Although an estimated 9 percent of cannabis users become addicted, the number of users who become dependent varies.
+Although an estimated 9% of cannabis users become addicted, the number of users who become dependent varies.
 Some studies have reported that higher proportions of cannabis users end up developing a dependence to the drug for various reasons.
-Generally, cannabis dependency develops more slowly.
-Hence, why so many users don’t notice any signs/symptoms related to addiction.
+Generally, cannabis dependency develops more slowly, which is why so many users don’t notice any signs/symptoms related to addiction.
 It’s possible for dependency symptoms to affect an individual’s life months or years after first beginning to use cannabis.

 If and when a dependency problem occurs, individuals often endure withdrawal symptoms once they stop consuming cannabis.
 Different Northern California clinics have noticed an increase in demand for individuals who are looking for help with this, especially those of adolescent age.
 The following was stated by David Smith, a physician who specializes in treating addiction in San Francisco, California, “There should be no controversy about the existence of marijuana addiction.
 We see it every day.
 The controversy should be why it appears to be affecting more people.”